Info & FAQs

 Prepare for an un paralleled sense of community and friendliness amongst the gathering of like minded souls – in short, ALS is a vibe.

 Another Love Story takes place amongst the grounds of the glorious and beautiful Killyon Manor, 50 mins outside Dublin, about 10kms from off the M4.
-(Exit 10 Kinnegad)
+(Exit 10 Kinnegad).

-Another Love Story 2023 runs from 17.00 Friday August 18th to 19.00 Sunday August 2023.
+Another Love Story 2024 runs from 17.00 Friday August 23th to 19.00 Sunday August 25th.

 As is our tradition – Sunday at ALS is a glorious, and gentle wind down day.